hyper-expanse/semantic-delivery-gitlab/README.md

 $(yarn bin)/semantic-release-gitlab
 ```

-To learn how `semantic-release-gitlab` can be used to automatically release your project on new changes to your repository, please see the _Continuous Integration and Delivery (CID) Setup_ section below.
+To learn how `semantic-release-gitlab` can be used to automatically release your project on new changes to your repository, please see the [_Continuous Integration and Delivery (CID) Setup_](#continuous-integration-and-delivery-cid-setup) section below.

 ### How the Release Happens

 First step of `semantic-release-gitlab` is to get a list of commits made to your project after the latest semantic version tag.
 If no commits are found, which typically happens if the latest commit in your project is pointed to by a semantic version tag, then `semantic-release-gitlab` will exit cleanly and indicate no changes can be released.
 This ensures you can run the release process multiple times and only release new versions if there are unreleased commits.
 If unreleased commits are available, `semantic-release-gitlab` will proceed to the next step.

-The commit convention used by your project is determined by `conventional-commits-detector` or a command-line variable (--preset).
-Once we have determined your commit message convention we pass that information on to `conventional-recommended-bump` to determine the appropriate version to release.
-For more information on how versions are determined, please see the _Version Selection_ section below.
+Unless you have configured a [preset](#preset), the convention used by your project will be determined by `conventional-commits-detector`.
+Once we have determined your convention, we pass along the preset package associated with that convention to `conventional-recommended-bump`. `conventional-recommended-bump` will determine the appropriate version to release.
+For more information on how versions are determined, please see the [_Version Selection_](#version-selection) section below.

-Once a recommendation has been provided by `conventional-recommended-bump`, we generate a new [GitLab release page](http://docs.gitlab.com/ce/workflow/releases.html), with a list of all the changes made since the last version.
-Creating a GitLab release also creates an annotated git tag (Which you can retrieve using `git fetch`).
+Once a recommendation has been provided by `conventional-recommended-bump`, we generate a new [GitLab release page](http://docs.gitlab.com/ce/workflow/releases.html), with a list of all the changes made since the last version, using the authentication token configured in the [_Required Environment Variables_](#required-environment-variable) section below.
+Creating a GitLab release also creates an annotated git tag (You can retrieve the annotated tag using `git fetch`).

 Lastly, a comment will be posted to every issue that is referenced in a released commit, informing subscribers to that issue of the recent release and version number.